interledger/interledger.org-developers/src/content/blog/2024-06-20-simple-open-payments-guide.md

 Currently, the adoption of the Open Payments standard is still in progress.
 Some innovative institutions and services have begun to integrate this standard, but widespread use is still developing.

 [GateHub](https://gatehub.net/) is a digital wallet provider working with the Open Payments standard globally.
-They are able to facilitate some cross-currency transactions, although regulatory limitations may apply depending on the user's country of residence.
-The [Fynbos Wallet](https://wallet.fynbos.app) is another example.
-They are operational in America, Europe, and South Africa.
-However, transactions are currently limited to other Fynbos users within the same region due to regulatory and technical constraints.
-There are plans underway to create payment channels between Fybos and GateHub users in Europe.
+They facilitate some cross-currency transactions, although regulatory limitations may apply depending on the user's country of residence.
+[Chimoney](https://chimoney.io/) and [Fynbos](https://wallet.fynbos.app) digital wallets have also implemented Open Payments capabilities.
+Chimoney enables Open Payments transfers between Chimoney accounts, and Fynbos supports payments between Fynbos accounts.
+Fynbos is operational in America, Europe, and South Africa.
+However, Fynbos transactions are currently limited to wallets in the same region due to regulatory and technical constraints.
+Plans are underway to establish payment channels between Fynbos and GateHub users, beginning with Europe soon.

 As well as having the first digital wallet providers that are Open Payments-enabled, we also have an application that runs Open Payments.
 [Interledger Pay](https://interledgerpay.com/) is a simplified payment platform that allows you to easily send or request money using your wallet address.